 |For healing||James 5:13|

-All kinds of needs to pray for: health, joy, thankfulness, forgiveness, spiritual growth, financial needs, and opportunities to share Jesus with others.
+There are all kinds of needs we can pray for: health, joy, thankfulness, forgiveness, spiritual growth, financial needs, and opportunities to share Jesus with others.

 What can we pray for?
 We can pray for God, ourselves, and others.
 Holiness is the first thing that came to Jesus’ mind.
 Then we can pray for ourselves and others.